 It is expected that students will arrive early to ensure that they are ready for the appointment to start at its designated time.
 Important information is shared during the workshop and we don’t want students to miss any portion of the information.
 Students who arrive late may be asked to reschedule.

-Due to every student’s academic privacy and limited seating, only students with a confirmed reservation will be permitted to attend the advisement/registration sessions.
+To respect every student’s academic privacy and due to limited seating, only students with a confirmed reservation will be permitted to attend the advisement/registration sessions.

-20. I have registered for my Fall 2022 classes but was disenrolled due to non-payment of fees.
+18. I have registered for my Spring 2024 classes but was disenrolled due to non-payment of fees.
 What should I do now?

 Please email the Hub Academic Advisor who led your group advisement workshop.
 If you cannot remember their email address please find their name on the Hub Staff webpage and email the firstname.lastname@example.org asking for your Advisor’s assistance.
 Please know that while the Hub will assist you in enrolling in classes again, you may not be able to enroll in exactly the same courses.